 “Indiana’s age verification requirements are likely unconstitutional,” Young said in a preliminary injunction he issued June 28.

-Several websites falling into this category, including PornHub, have expressed their grievances, claiming this would put the privacy of all users at risk by requiring them to provide such personal information.
+Several websites falling into this category, including PornHub, have expressed their grievances, claiming this will put the privacy of all users at risk by requiring them to provide such personal information.
 Having to submit identification containing such sensitive personal information to access a website is something that has rarely been seen before.

 Though some lawmakers are in support of this law in the hopes of protecting minors from harmful content, the parent company of PornHub, Aylo, said that this age-verification requirement for minors will only be “driving traffic to sites with ‘far fewer safety measures’ than PornHub,” according to FOX 59.